KeithLaker/KeithLaker.github.io/Workshops/MovieStream/adb-analytics_using_sql/targeting-customers/targeting-customers.md

 ### Overview Of Business Problem

-The marketing team at MovieStream are planning their next campaign which is to promote a new package of carefully selected *comedy-family-sci-fi movies* to specific customers.
+The marketing team at MovieStream are planning their next campaign which is to promote a new package of carefully selected comedy-family-sci-fi movies to specific customers.

 The campaign will be driven by an email blast containing a limited-time discount code.
 The team has a specific customer profile they want to target, which is customers that watch a lot of family movies each quarter and the occasional sci-fi movie within the same quarter.
 They have asked you to find the list of customers who meet this very precise profile.
 How will you find those customers?

 The business requirement breaks down as follows:

 1. Search for customers who have watched at least one family genre movie within a quarter during 2020.

 2. Filter the customers by those who have watched at least some additional family-related genre movies within a quarter during 2020.

 3. Create a report for the marketing team that shows how many of each type of movie each customer watched within each quarter during 2020.

-This all sounds very complicated, but using SQL pattern matching it is very easy to find these customers!
+This all sounds very complicated, but using SQL pattern matching, it is very easy to find these customers!

+First we need to understand how our movies are assigned to genres.
+In the sales fact table there is foreign key which links the sales data to the genre table.
+Which means for each movie a customer streams we can identify the genre for that movie.

 ## STEP 1 -  Identifying The Customers Who Watch Family Movies

-We can find the customers who watched at least 1 family genre movies during a quarter by using the SQL pattern matching function **```MATCH_RECOGNIZE```.** To map this pattern within our query we use the following to outline what we are looking for:
+We can find the customers who watched at least 1 family genre movie during a quarter by using the SQL pattern matching feature: **`MATCH_RECOGNIZE`**.
+This is a very powerful feature and it's worth spending some time reviewing the simple stick ticker example in the documentation: [click here](https://docs.oracle.com/en/database/oracle/oracle-database/21/dwhsg/sql-pattern-matching-data-warehouses.html#GUID-136DAC89-DA17-45C6-9E37-C9892723AC79).

+To map this pattern within our query, we use the following to outline what we are looking for:

 ```
-PATTERN (family+)</pre>
+PATTERN (family+)
 ```

-And then the pattern ID defined as follows:
+This implies that we are searching for at least 1 occurrence of a pattern called family as we search through the data set.
+And then the pattern 'family' is defined as follows:

 ```
 DEFINE family as genre = 'Family',
 AND first(family.quarter_num_of_year) = last(family.quarter_num_of_year)
 ```
+This means that the pattern 'family' looks for movies where the genre is set to 'Family' with the additional test that where we have multiple occurrences of a customer watching family movies they all fall within the same quarter.

 1. The first step is to create a view over the `movie_sales_fact` table to filter the results to only show customer data for 2020.
 Copy and paste the following code:

     ```
-    <copy>CREATE VIEW movie_sales_fact_2020 AS
+    <copy>CREATE OR REPLACE VIEW vw_movie_sales_fact_2020 AS
-    SELECT * FROM movie_sales_fact
+    SELECT * FROM vw_movie_sales_fact
-    WHERE year = 2020;</copy>
+    WHERE year_name = '2020';</copy>
     ```

 2. The format of our SQL query needs to include some additional keywords as shown below, which counts the number of customers that have watched at least two family movies within a quarter.
 We can now copy and paste the following code into our SQL Worksheet and run the code:

     ```
     <copy>SELECT count(*)
-    FROM movie_sales_fact_2020
+    FROM vw_movie_sales_fact_2020
     MATCH_RECOGNIZE
-    (PARTITION BY customer_id ORDER BY day, genre
+    (PARTITION BY customer_id ORDER BY day_id, genre
     ONE ROW PER MATCH
     PATTERN (family+ quarter)
     DEFINE
     family AS genre = 'Family',
-    quarter AS first(family.quarter_num_of_year) = last(family.quarter_num_of_year)
+    quarter AS first(family.quarter_qoy) = last(family.quarter_qoy)
     );</copy>
     ```

+**Note**: we have already seen concepts such as PARTITION BY and ORDER BY in earlier queries.
+These keywords enforce similar types of operations when used with pattern matching.
+In the above example, the data set (vw_movie_sales_fact_2020) is divided into individual partitions for each customer_id and the data within each partition is ordered by day and genre to help present the data to the pattern matching process in the most efficient way.

 3. The result should be similar to that shown below:

     ![Query result showing the pattern](images/3038282323.png)

     This shows that we have over 1,013,572 customers that match this pattern.
 Before we refine our pattern, let's try and get a little bit more information about these customers by extending our query.

 ## STEP 2 -  Returning More Information About The Pattern

-1. The pattern matching process can return information about the pattern it has discovered.
-Defining the information needed is done within the keyword  **```MEASURES```.**  In this case, we want to know the movie_id, the number of family movies that were watched by each customer and just to confirm our pattern matching process is working as expected, we return the quarter name of the first matched row and the quarter name for the pattern (*and those two columns should have identical values since that is the requirement from our business definition*):
+The pattern matching process can return information about the pattern it has discovered.
+Defining the information needed is done within the keyword  **`MEASURES`**.
+In this case, we want to know the movie_id, the number of family movies that were watched by each customer and just to confirm our pattern matching process is working as expected, we return the quarter name of the first matched row and the quarter name for the pattern (*and those two columns should have identical values since that is the requirement from our business definition*):

     ```
     MEASURES